Is this how the reconfiguration of the HART board begins?

 The Hillsborough Area Regional Transit Authority (HART) announced today that County Commissioner Les Miller will replace Anne Madden on their board, after Madden announced her departure from the board earlier this month.
 The significance of this is that Madden was a representative from the community selected by the County Commission.
 Miller's entrance now brings to four the number of commissioners on the HART board.

-Hillsborough County Administrator Mike Merrill announced a comprehensive transportation plan after more than 14 months of meetings with the Transportation Economic Development (TED) policy leadership group.
+Earlier this week Hillsborough County Administrator Mike Merrill announced a comprehensive transportation plan after more than 14 months of meetings with the Transportation Economic Development (TED) policy leadership group.
 Funding for the proposals would need to come from a one-cent sales tax that would go on the 2016 ballot.

 But there is still an issue of governance, since TED leaders have said for months that there should be one super type of transportation agency to lead the way for the referendum, and in late May Merrill announced at a TED meeting that that group should be HART, but the members of TED should run it.
 TED consists of the seven Hillsborough County Commissioners, as well as the Mayors of Tampa, Temple Terrace and Plant City.

 That proposal has been met with unease in certain quarters, most predominantly with some major members of the HART board, such as chairman Mike Suarez.
 He's contended that the TED group has no legal standing to make such a request.
 The HART board will vote on the matter next week.